 (cc) The Chief Executive shall notify all Federal Councillors and Branches of the date and time of Federal Council and invite agenda items for the business paper.

 (d) Each Federal Councillor shall notify the Chief Executive of all business he or she desires to place on the agenda paper for the Federal Council meeting at least six weeks prior to the date of such meeting.
-The Chief Executive shall forward to each Branch Secretary or Regional Director and all Federal Councillors, a copy of the agenda paper at least 28 days prior to such annual meeting of the Federal Council.
+The Chief Executive shall forward to each Regional Director and all Federal Councillors, a copy of the agenda paper at least 28 days prior to such annual meeting of the Federal Council.

 (e) A member of Federal Council may place before a meeting of Federal Council any item not on the agenda paper of the Federal Council if two-thirds of members of Council agree.